5 min read

 Not many companies have a team of dedicated credit controllers in their finance team, but any company that wants to practice effective credit control should have regular credit control meetings - so problem invoices can be identified and addressed earlier, getting you paid sooner and minimising the chances of them turning into bad debts.

 As well as holding effective credit control meetings, it's important to make sure your finance team are chasing customers in the best way possible!
-You can see our guide on the 8 most effective email templates to get invoices paid here.
+Download our popular PDF guide on the 8 most effective templates for getting invoices paid on time, just click here.

 But today, we're sharing our 7 tips on how your finance team should be holding credit control meetings to get maximum effectiveness and efficiency.